 So let’s review.

-Setting: Pay some attention to the setting in which you are sitting.
+Pay some attention to the setting in which you are sitting.
 It should be clean and uncluttered, free of distractions.
 It may also have some items that express respect for your Zen practice: items like a candle, incense, a sculpture or painting of Buddha or Kanzeon, and so on.
-Or just a bare wall if that’s what helps bring you into the appropriate mental and emotional space for zazen.
+Or it may be nothing more than a bare wall if that’s what helps bring you into the appropriate mental and emotional space for zazen.
 Above all there should be a sense of clarity and order, free of distractions, whether visual or auditory.

-Ritual: When we enter the zendo, we bow.
+When we enter the zendo, we bow.
 We bow again to our cushion, and again to the sangha, all before we sit down.
-At home, we should at least bow to our cushion, including in that one bow ourselves, our forebears in the Dharma, and all sentient beings.
+When we sit at home, we should at least bow to our cushion, including in that one bow ourselves, our forebears in the Dharma, and all sentient beings.

 We sit down, and it’s time to begin our zazen, the practice which Dogen tells us is the perfect expression of Buddha nature.
 So how do we do that well?